Neurogenic claudication: Medications

-Surgical Procedures
+Surgical procedures

 Whilst surgical procedures exist to treat NC, current methods involve partial or complete removal of the lamina and segments of the spinal cord, leading to poor stability.
 Hence, orthopedic surgeons and neurosurgeons have been developing and researching other surgical techniques that reduce this side effect.
-Haruo Tsuji, in 1990, introduced a procedure known as Laminoplastie En-block expansive Laminoplasty as an alternative to laminectomy and since then, variations and further developments have been made on that procedure, with developments still being currently.
+Haruo Tsuji, in 1990, introduced a procedure known as laminoplastie en bloc (expansive laminoplasty) as an alternative to laminectomy and since then, variations and further developments have been made on that procedure, with developments still being currently.
 This procedure involves a reconstruction of the vertebral lamina such that it creates a hinge on one side, allowing for decreased pressure on spinal nerve roots.
 Advances in this procedure involve finding ways to access the spinal cord with minimal incisions and to more effectively create hinges that replicate normal functioning of the spine.
-In addition to Laminoplasty, spinal fusion surgeries have also been of growing interest to orthopedic surgeons and neurosurgeons.
+In addition to laminoplasty, spinal fusion surgeries have also been of growing interest to orthopedic surgeons and neurosurgeons.
 This process involves connecting two vertebrae of the bones together to reduce pain or correct any spinal deformities.
 As such this form of surgery has the potential to treat the underlying cause of NC.
 However, these types of surgeries are difficult and dangerous to perform due to the sensitive nature of the spinal area.
 Additionally, these techniques are relatively new and thus, more research and advances in its methodology is still required for it to be considered a reliable and viable option to treat NC patients.